mediocregopher/blog.mediocregopher.com/_drafts/program-structure-and-composability.md

 }
 ```

-In that example, when redis returns an error the error is extended to include
+In that example, when redis returns an error, the error is extended to include
 contextual information about what was attempting to be done (`could not get
 username`) and the userID involved.
 In newer versions of Go, and indeed in many
 other programming languages, the error will also include information about where